 If a location estimate was not successfully obtained, or if the requested location assistance data could not be transferred successfully to the UE, a failure cause is included in the service operation.

+If the UE is requesting location assistance data, steps 7 to 12 are skipped.